hltcoe/ner-for-ir-collection/README.md

-# ner-for-ir-dataset
+# ner-for-ir-collection
-Dataset for exploring the uses of named entity recognition in information retrieval
+Collection for exploring the uses of named entity recognition in information retrieval